Why does Turkey care about Mosul?

 Turkey had long cultivated strong economic and political ties with the Kurdish Regional Government (KRG) as well as various Sunni and Turkmen groups in Iraq, which made it a major stakeholder especially in northern Iraq.
 Extensive Turkish investments in the region were directly threatened by the rise of ISIL.

-Just as it released the Turkish hostages, ISIL surrounded the small city of Kobane on the Syrian-Turkish border, driving into Turkey.
-In an unprecedented act of military coordination, Turkey Kurdish Peshmerga forces to travel through its territory to prevent the fall of the city to ISIL.
+Just as it released the Turkish hostages, ISIL surrounded the small city of Kobane on the Syrian-Turkish border, driving new waves of refugees into Turkey.
+In an unprecedented act of military coordination, Turkey allowed Kurdish Peshmerga forces to travel through its territory to prevent the fall of the city to ISIL.
 This operation laid the groundwork for deeper military cooperation with the KRG in Iraq.

 Turkey has long maintained its commitment to Iraq's integrity and unity, as the potential break-up of the country would only deepen the conflicts and worsen the humanitarian outlook for the region.
 However, given the autonomy the KRG enjoys and the collapse of the political compact in the country since the US invasion, for some observers, Iraq's integrity is a bit of a fiction by now.